alectsnodgrass/Computational_Physics/Emma Krebs/PDEs/Symplectic_Integrators_Project/Writeup.md

 $$\dfrac{dE}{dt} = -ky\text{ } (\text{ }\dfrac{dy}{dt}\text{ }) + ky(\text{ }\dfrac{dy}{dt}\text{ }) = 0$$

 Therefore, our energy is conserved.
 A good ODE solver produces solutions that conserve energy, and unfortunately very few do.
 Throughout this report we will investigate three ODE solvers, only one of which will preserve energy.
-We will then analysis the error for these solvers to show why energy conservation is important for accuracy over long spans of time/space.
+We will then aanalyze the error for these solvers to show why energy conservation is important for accuracy over long spans of time/space.

 ### What is Harmonic Oscillation and What Does it Look Like?

-The main system we studied with these methods of integration was harmonic oscillation, which is defined to be a system that experiences a restoring force proportional to its displacement towards an equilibirum point.
+The main system we studied with these methods of integration was harmonic oscillation, which is defined to be a system that experiences a restoring force proportional to its displacement towards an equilibrium point.
 Some classical examples of this are mass springs and pendulums, where the restoring forces are from the spring and gravity, respectively.
 However, the harmonic oscillator is even more important to physics than just describing these simple examples because any mass subject to a force in stable equilibrium acts as a harmonic oscillator in small vibrations.
-Therefore, there are many physical phenomenon we can apply this system to, such as: quantum's potential wells, orbital perturbations, stellar oscillations, and more.
+Therefore, there are many physical phenomena we can apply this system to, such as: quantum potential wells, orbital perturbations, stellar oscillations, and more.

 Harmonic oscillators are characterized by two main categories, damped and undamped oscillators.
 These change what their phase plot diagrams look like, which are their space vs momentum graphs.
 For undamped systems, they are circular or elliptical shaped paths depending on the angular frequency of the system.
 An angular frequency of one results in a circular shape.
 An angular frequency less than one stretches the circle in the positon axis' direction and above one stretches it into the momentum axis' direction.
 If an oscillator is damped, this means that there is a term that decreases the amplitude over time.
 In response, the phase space diagram breaks the circular/elliptical shape and spirals inward.
 An example of what these graphs look like are demonstrated below for the three integrators we will be investigating: